Learn the Ropes of California Auto Insurance

 The minimum bodily coverage that every driver must have in California is as follows:

-$15,000 for injury or death per person (bodily injury liability coverage).
+- $15,000 for injury or death per person (bodily injury liability coverage).

-$30,000 for injuries or death per accident (bodily injury liability coverage for more than one person in an accident).
+- $30,000 for injuries or death per accident (bodily injury liability coverage for more than one person in an accident).

-This coverage is only applicable to any injuries dealt to the other party.
+- This coverage is only applicable to any injuries dealt to the other party.

 The minimum property damage coverage that every driver must have in California is as follows:

-$5,000 for property damage (coverage for physical damage to your vehicles).
+- $5,000 for property damage (coverage for physical damage to your vehicles).

 These are the minimum requirements for drivers in California to comply with.
 However, drivers can choose to carry more coverage by adding optional or extra coverage to their auto policy.

-Although there are minimum requirements for car insurance, to protect yourself in the event of a serious accident, additional coverage can kick in.
+Although there are minimum requirements for car insurance to protect yourself in the event of a serious accident, additional coverage can kick in.

 Minimum car insurance requirements in California may not be enough to cover your expenses from an auto accident.
 For example, the $5,000 property damage coverage may seem like a lot at first, but repairing your vehicle or replacing it can cost thousands of dollars.

 You may run out of the policy limits in the case of such accidents, and to protect yourself, having different coverages is a great idea.
-Here are some of the options you can explore besides purchasing car insurance in California.
+Here are some options you can explore besides purchasing car insurance in California.

 The minimum bodily injury coverage in California is $30,000 for injuries per accident (with more than one person injured) and $5,000 for property damage.
 But you can choose to purchase more coverage than just the state’s bare minimum.
 In situations where the damage from an accident exceeds your policy limits, you run the risk of a lawsuit and losing your assets.

-According to the insurance information institute, in 2019, more than 16% of the motorists in California did not have any car insurance, putting California in the top 10 states with the highest uninsured motorists in the country.
+According to the insurance information institute, in 2019, more than 16% of the motorists in California did not have any car insurance, putting California in the top 10 states with the highest number of uninsured motorists in the country.

-If you end up in an accident with an uninsured motorist, their insurance will not cover any medical costs or property damage since they do not have any insurance.
+If you end up in an accident with an uninsured motorist, their insurance will not cover medical costs or property damage since they do not have any insurance.
 You will have to look towards your insurer to bear the damage, but they will only consider covering the expenses if you have uninsured motorist coverage.

 In states like Connecticut, Illinois, Maryland, and more, uninsured motorist coverage is a requirement for all drivers to drive legally on the roads.
 But in California, this type of coverage is not mandatory.